Fresh or Frozen Broccoli in Casserole?

 3. Problems with Frozen Broccoli: Softness and Water Release

 Frozen broccoli is easy to use, but it can become too soft if not prepared correctly.
 It also releases water during cooking, which can affect the texture of your casserole.
+Whether you use fresh or frozen broccoli in casserole, addressing these challenges ensures a better result.

 How to Fix These Issues: